SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/AI-Ethics-WG/Docs/GoogleDocs/1E8xIl3Yge3uCN1Nk1J68XaoNE9-_Ou5PpHejVmFRwP4/doc-text-only.md

-**No information will be published that could identify you, your answers, or your institution/organisation, and the information we collect will be held securely in accordance with GDPR (2016) on password protected computers and secure cloud accounts.
-It is also in compliance with freedom of information legislation.**
+**No information will be published that could identify you, your answers, or your institution/organisation, and the information we collect will be held securely in accordance withGeneral Data Protection Regulation(GDPR), 2016 (https://gdpr-info.eu/)  on password protected computers and secure cloud accounts.
+It is also in compliance with freedom of information legislation, which means that you can ask to be provided with access to your data.**

 If you would like to withdraw your information, please email esther.galfalvi@singularitynet.io within 14 days and your data will be deleted.
 After this time we cannot guarantee that your data can be removed, as it may go through AI processing.
-However, **all data will be anonymised before processing, so you cannot be identified.**
+However, **all data will be anonymised before processing, so you cannot be personally identified.**